groorj/aws-dogs-or-cats-demo-iac/README.md

 The `iac-app/` folder contains the Terraform files to create the infrastrucure for the app (EC2, VPC, etc) The `iac-cicd/` folder contains the Terraform files to create the CloudPipeline that will orchestrate the deployment of the app.

+### Configuration

+Search for strings begining with `<your-`.
+Those are values that you will need to provide in order to use this code.
+One example is the file `iac-app/compute.tf` that contains a value `public_key`.
+You need to replace `<your-public-key-value>` with your own if you want to be able to ssh into the created EC2 instances.

+You can change the region where your resources will be created in the `vars.tf` file.

 ### Run

 ```terraform